-Clarks – Fashion Blogger Style
+Clarks: Fashion Blogger Style

-Discovery & Dunkin’ Donuts – #DDSharkWeek
+Discovery & Dunkin’ Donuts: #DDSharkWeek

 Discovery partnered with Dunkin’ Donuts to celebrate Shark Week 2015 by launching a photo sweepstakes titled “Take a Bite, Take a Pic.”
-To get involved, fans had to submit a picture of themselves taking a big bite out of a shark-themed donut.
+Therefore, fans had to submit a picture of themselves taking a big bite out of a shark-themed donut.
 Using the hashtag #DDSharkWeek and sharing via Twitter or Instagram, followers had the chance to have their picture showcased in Times Square on the Dunkin’ Donuts digital billboard.

-The contest is now closed, but it’s memory lives on with the many pictures of fans taking their big bites for Shark Week on the Discovery website.
-The winners of the contest are showcased as the “Best Bite of The Night”.
+The contest is now closed, but its memory lives on with the many pictures of fans taking their big bites for Shark Week on the Discovery website.
+The winners of the contest are showcased as the “Best Bite of The Night.”

 Bellagio Las Vegas: #UltimateVegas

 Bellagio Las Vegas picked 20 influencers in a variety of fields for their #UltimateVegas campaign.
 They sought to create more awareness for the hotel as well as Beautiful Destinations.
-This list of influential people included one of the biggest and most-subscribed gaming YouTubers, Markiplier.
+This list of influential people included one of the most-subscribed gaming YouTubers, Markiplier.
 He posted a video with nods to the Bellagio experience for his 9 million subscribers to enjoy, but he did the bulk of his promoting through Instagram.

-Capital One “What’s in your wallet”
+Capital One: “What’s in Your Wallet?”